 Where Begos does almost redeem himself is during the latter third where he goes to town on the (cheap) makeup effects.
 The battle in Larry Fessenden’s house ends up in an admirably bloody fight scene.
 The film finally arrives at an extremely gore-drenched climactic bloodbath, involving heads (and bodies) exploding, levitated axes severing heads and splitting torsos in half, and villain John Speredakos suspended in mid-air and being blown apart.

 The film lacks much of a name cast.
-The most well-known of these is Larry Fessenden, a horror director and producer, who plays the part of Graham Skipper’s father.
+The most well-known of these is Larry Fessenden, a horror director and producer, who plays the part of Graham Skipper’s father, as well as small roles from Noah Segan and Jeremy Gardner, the director/writer/star of the great The Battery (2012).
 Fessenden has also brought on board a number of actors who have regularly appeared in his films, including John Speredakos and Lauren Ashley Carter.
 Carter in particular gave an unnervingly intense performance in the title role in the Fessenden-produced Darling (2015) and it proves somewhat unsettling to see her in a regular part here.